brandsagaceceo/quotexbert/README.md

 ## 🌟 What is QuoteXbert?

 QuoteXbert is a comprehensive home improvement platform that connects homeowners with verified contractors.
-The platform features AI-powered estimate generation, real-time messaging, secure payments, and mobile-optimized experiences.
+The platform features AI-powered estimate generation, Clerk authentication with Google OAuth, real-time messaging, secure payments, and mobile-optimized experiences.

 ### 🎯 Key Features